kakitone/workingMetaFinisherSC/README.md

         show-coords out.delta

-6. You should now see , which suggests that the abun.fasta correctly matches with the ground truth.

-7. As a check, you may also want to see that the original contigs are misassembled.
+6. As a check, you may also want to see that the original contigs are misassembled.
 This can be seen by

         nucmer  -maxmatch dataFolder/LC.fasta dataFolder/reference.fasta

+        show-coords out.delta

+7. Also, you may also want to check that there is really a common segment of length 12000 across species

+        nucmer  -maxmatch dataFolder/reference.fasta dataFolder/reference.fasta

         show-coords out.delta